droooney/idb-model/README.md

 ##### Database#migrate(migrations)

-* migrations - An array of functions (may be async) that take two arguments:
+* migrations (required) - An array of functions (may be async) that take two arguments:
   * db - an [IDBDatabase](https://developer.mozilla.org/en-US/docs/Web/API/IDBDatabase) instance.
   * transaction - a version change transaction.
 You can pass it to any `Model` method that accepts transaction.